List of Proposals:

 The first fee is the ‘Proposal Submission Fee’ of 50 PIV and is paid regardless if your proposal is accepted or rejected.
 Of course, if your proposal is rejected, you won’t get reimbursed for it.
 That’s another reason to follow all the above steps!

 The steps to officially submit your proposal are detailed in the instructions here.
 Please feel free to ask for help to complete them.
-The Slack #support channel is your best bet.
+The Discord #support channel is your best bet.

 STEP 7: Don't stop now!